rfabbri/vxd/vpe-gitflow.md

     git cherry-pick -x --strategy=subtree -Xsubtree=vxl/ master

     # check if that generates a commit with the wrong prefix, if so,
-    # undo the commit by resetting HEAD and use:
+    # undo the commit by resetting HEAD and give up.
-    # git cherry-pick -x --strategy=subtree -Xsubtree=vxl/ master

-    # use '-e' flag to cherry-pick to edit the commit message befor passing upstream
+    # use '-e' flag to cherry-pick to edit the commit message before passing upstream

     # --strategy=subtree (-s means something else in cherry-pick) also helps to make sure
     # changes outside of the subtree (elsewhere in container code) will get quietly